 All project activities will be undertaken in accordance with any property entry conditions and Land Access Protocol (LAP).
 The document outlines the standards and commitments Powerlink and our representatives will adhere to when accessing properties to carry out these works.
 We are committed to safely managing potential impacts associated with the project.

-Construction works for the Gladstone to Boyne Island Transmission Line Refit Project commenced in April 2017 and are expected to continue until mid-2018 (weather permitting).
+Construction works for the Gladstone to Boyne Island Transmission Line Refit Project commenced in April 2017 and will continue during 2019.

 Powerlink will continue to work closely with landholders nearest to the project, as well as providing broader community updates about construction works and subsequent project milestones.